Do you want them to know you care what they think?

 Then you want to try a donor survey

-I first created one a few years ago and have repeated it since.
+I first created one years ago and have repeated it since.
+(You can see an example here.)
 I have to credit this idea to Jonathon Grapsas.
 Jonathon wrote several posts about donor surveys that just made so much sense.
 I had to try it!

 I didn’t create a survey with the expectation that I’d be gathering a statistically viable snapshot of our donor base.
 In a smaller organization, you don’t often have the numbers to make that possible.
 Besides, I was really looking for the soft stuff, anyway.
 Donor surveys are full of lots of great information, much of anecdotal.
 So think of a survey as part of your donor retention efforts.